cboudereau/cboudereau.github.io/_posts/2017-08-10-why-we-use-fsharp-data-in-prod.markdown

 - I have replaced my linqpad + fiddler by fsharp script
 - When the breaking changes are too high, we completelty rewrite the adapter by using fsharp and see that the LOC has half
 - The proof of concept code could be reused (better than extract linqpad code and import to existing + code after unit test)
+- The language ML syntax provide a better way to avoid NRE (Null Reference Exception) when you only deal with fsharp.
+There is Option.ofObj adapters when object came from csharp.
+- Since we have made our adaptation of the interval valued adaptation in full fsharp [Outatime](https://github.com/cboudereau/Outatime)